 This is the crucial step if you want to avoid brush marks.
 It’s this simple.
 If you don’t want the appearance of brush marks, don’t use a brush!
-The best way to apply the paint is with the use of a professional sprayer.
+The best way to apply the paint is with a professional sprayer.
 This is the one used by professional and experienced contractors.
 This ensures uniformity.

 You should also use a roller cover if you’re using a foam roller.
 Don’t use something with more than a 3/8 inch nap or run the risk of poor texture.

-Do note that the glossier the paint is, the more important it is to use a sprayer.
+Note that the glossier the paint is, the more important it is to use a sprayer.

 Apply the first coat using the sprayer or foam roller.
 Unfortunately, there’s a good chance that you still need to use a brush.
-This is for hard to reach areas like the grooves.
+This is for hard-to-reach areas like the grooves.
 As a consolation, it’s pretty hard to notice the brush marks in these areas.

 Leave it to dry for at least 6 hours.
 Sometimes, it may take up to 18 hours for the surface to dry.
-Don’t apply a second coating or work on the other side before it’s completely dry.
+Don’t apply a second coat or work on the other side before it’s completely dry.

 While applying, make sure that you fix any uneven areas or drip marks.
 Do this before it dries.